solana-mobile/solana-mobile-doc-site/docs/developers/overview.md

 These resources are actively maintained by the [Solana Mobile](https://github.com/solana-mobile) team.

 :::note
-You don't need a Saga device or physical device to start developing.
+You don't need a Solana Mobile device or physical device to start developing.
 The stack is compatible with any Android device.
 See [**prerequisite setup**](development-setup) to set up your development environment and start building!
 :::

 ## Quickstart